Table of Contents

 A tender is a written offer presented before an owner (department) showing interest in performing the specified work within the specified time under agreed conditions.

 1. Steps in Tender Preparation

 Before inviting tenders; the following steps are to be completed:

-In this step, the necessity of the project is identified and cost-benefit analysis is done.
+In this step, the necessity of the project is identified and a cost-benefit analysis is done.